 Comments were received from OEH on 16 August 2016.
 Rev 11 of the BMP was provided to the OEH on 12 October 2016, with an explanation of the changes made to address comments received from the OEH.
 Rev 12 of the BMP was provided to the OEH on 28 October 2016 with updates to incorporate Longwalls 11 to 16 at the South Bates Underground Mine.
 OEH advised on 1 November 2016 that Rev 12 of the BMP incorporated the changes made to address the OEH's comments provided on 22 July 2016.
 OEH indicated it would not be providing additional comments on Rev 12 of the BMP.

 Comments were received from DPE in June 2017.
-These comments have been addressed in this version (Version 13) of the BMP.
-Version 13 of the BMP was approved by DPE on 11 October 2017.
+These comments were addressed in Revision 13 of the BMP, which was approved by DPE on 11 October 2017.